Succubyss/Miscellaneous_Cyber-Accoutrements/SmileyJB vSnar1.x/README.md

 # SmileyJB vSnar1.x

-_tl;dr: Kills the shit out of `," said, her voice a mixture of emotion-A and emotion-B`_
+_tl;dr: Kills the shit out of `," she said, her voice a mixture of emotion-A and emotion-B`_

 Went over SmileyJB with a fine-toothed comb, fixing errors and de-slopping the hell out of it.
 I did this on GitHub so you can view diffs of the changes via the commits pretty easily.
 Here's a summary: